 Tell us about your concerns about someone who works with children, including non-work behaviour, including where:

-- has or may have harmed a child
+- they may have caused harm to a child

-- may have committed a criminal offence related to a child
+- they may have committed a criminal offence related to a child

 - they have difficulties with drug or alcohol misuse or other issues which might impact on their ability to do their job safely